 The University Consortium for Applied Hypersonics (UCAH) is an inclusive, collaborative ecosystem of universities working with government, industry, national laboratories, federally funded research centers, and existing university affiliated research centers.
 It aims to deliver the innovation and workforce needed to advance modern hypersonic flight systems in support of national defense.

 The Government anticipates awarding numerous prototyping/research projects per fiscal year through the Consortium.
-The project topics will span various areas within basic, applied, and advanced research.
+The project topics will span various areas within applied and advanced research.

 Powered by the Texas A&M Engineering Experiment Station and The Texas A&M University System

 Under Secretary of Defense for Research and Engineering